+Around 93.0% of first-year students return to this school for their sophomore year.
 About 65.8% of the instructors at this school are full-time and get normal office hours, so they tend to be more accessible to help.
-Every year, around 94.0% freshman students receive a scholarship, with the typical amount being $17,619.
 For additional information, read the college scorecard.

 Indiana University - Bloomington is among your best bets if you're planning on studying Audiovisual Communications.
-Bloomington, Indiana is the perfect setting for young people who enjoy the busy city life.
+With over 20,000 undergraduates, Indiana University - Bloomington is among the largest schools in the nation.